Sefton Council launches Sefton’s Year of Friendship 2019

 Having 2019 dedicated to the Year of Friendship will build on the Council’s Core Purpose of facilitating confident and resilient communities to help achieve the ambitions of its Vision 2030, contributing to the themes ‘A Borough for Everyone’ and ‘Together we are Stronger’.

-There will also be an opportunity for community groups to get involved in a project to create friendship bracelets that will be used at the end of the year to create a lasting representation of Friendship.
+There will also be an opportunity for community groups to get involved in a project to create friendship bracelets as a way to bring people together and create a lasting .
 Any groups interested in getting involved can email email@example.com to request materials and further information.

 Cllr Paulette Lappin, Sefton Council’s Cabinet Member for Regulation and Compliance and sponsor for the Year of Friendship, said: “Friendships touch people’s lives in so many positive ways, providing comfort and support, fostering community development, and improving health and wellbeing.